daniel-furman/daniel-furman-old/activities.md

 ### 2. Surfing
 ---

-Surfing has been a passion of mine since middle school, and I am forever grateful to share time in the ocean with my friends.
+Surfing has been a passion of mine since middle school, and I am grateful for the time I share with my friends in the ocean.

 <center>
 <img src="images/surfing_.png" class="center">